vic-ma/howtodismantle.github.io/_posts/2023-08-02-How-to-measure-the-heartbeat-of-a-fridge-Best-Practice-for-handling-continious-sensors-data.md

 Here's the most important part.
 The _Refreshed_ script of the JSon data source.
 It basically consits of two major steps:

-1.)
-Add the latest data point to our local table by using the _power_ element of the JSon output and the timestamp provided by the time source.
+1. Add the latest data point to our local table by using the _power_ element of the JSon output and the timestamp provided by the time source.
-2.)
-Check if the number of elements in the table.
-If the number exceeds 1000 the first element (shoich is the oldest) will be deleted.
+2. Check the number of elements in the table.
+If the number exceeds 1000 the first element (which is the oldest) will be deleted.

 ![image](/assets/2023-08-02/030.png)